WATER

 along the coast..

-Garden Route enables you to explore the indigenous forests,
+Bay in the Garden Route enables you to explore the indigenous

-in length from several to 5 days and visits seal colonies
+West Coast varies in length from several to 5 days and visits

-Indian Ocean off the coast of Kwa Zulu Natal are a popular
+of the Indian Ocean off the coast of Kwa Zulu Natal are a

 4x4 - Abseil